Kotti/kotti_user_manual/docs/adding_content/documents.rst

 Tags
 ----

 Tags are keywords that are unique site-wide.
+The tags
-If you add recipes to your site, create tags for different food types: desserts, brownies, cakes, etc. The tags entry field is smart.
-After you have typed a few characters, for example "bro" in brownies, Kotti will check the existing set of tags for the site for matches, and if it finds a pre-existing tag, or several tags, that begin with "bro" you will see a small pop-up display of those tags to choose one.
+entry field is smart.
+After you have typed a few characters, for example "roo" in rootstock, Kotti will check the existing set of tags for the site for matches, and if it finds a pre-existing tag, or several tags, that begin with "roo" you will see a small pop-up display of those tags to choose one.
 When you have entered a new tag or selected an existing tag, hit the tab key to add another.

 Tags are optional, but as for descriptions, it is a good habit to add them, because doing so provides an immediate organization of content that can be searched categorically.
-If you see the brownies tag anywhere on an item, click it to seach for all content that has been tagged for the brownies tag.
+If you see the rootstock tag anywhere on an item, click it to seach for all content that has been tagged for the rootstock tag.
-Likewise, use the general search to find content associated with multple tags by using a search string such as "brownies cakes" to find all content items that have been tagged with either the brownies or cakes tags.
+Likewise, use the general search to find content associated with multple tags by using a search string such as "rootstock apple" to find all content items that have been tagged with either the rootstock or apple tags.

-For our "Fruits" document, which will contain a images of fruits for sale, we can already add some basic tags:

-..
-Image:: ../images/adding_fruits_document_tags.png
+When we tag our "Fruit Rootstock" document with the "rootstock" tag, as this is its first use, so Kotti will create it anew.

 Body
 ----